Rules and categories

 , PACKAGE

 This checks that no oneof is deleted from a message.
-Various languages generate types for oneofs, which would no longer be present if deleted.
+Various languages generate types for oneofs, which would no longer be present if the oneof is deleted.

 PACKAGE_ENUM_NO_DELETE